NohaAshraf85/Note-Taker-Application/README.md

 3. Install [uuid package](https://www.npmjs.com/package/jest) for testing through `npm install uuid` command to create a unique id for each note entry

 ## Usage
-The Note Taker Application is used as a fast application to get organized  and create, save and delete notes .
+The Note Taker Application is used as a fast application to get organized  and create, save and delete notes.

 ## How it works
 The Note Taker Application has both backend and a frontend aspects.
 To start the application follow the following steps: